Benjamin-V-Chan/4201-frc-data-analysis-revamp-crescendo-2024/README.md

 ## Introduction

 This project is a complete revamp of the data analysis system for "FRC Team 4201: The Vitruvian Bots" for the 2024 season.
-Designed to handle scouting data collected during regional competitions, this system provides detailed insights into team performance, supports exploratory data analysis, and develops predictive models for match outcomes.

-## Features

-- Detailed team statistics generation
-- Exploratory data analysis (EDA)
-- Data visualization with plots and charts
-- Predictive modeling for match outcomes
-- Data preprocessing and cleaning
-- Simulation tools for strategy planning

 ## Installation